-The symbol on the left is the Caduceus, a rod with wings and two snakes wrapped around it.
+The symbol on the far left is the Caduceus, a rod with wings and two snakes wrapped around it.
 It is the symbol for the ancient Greek god Hermes.
-Hermes is known for being messenger of the gods, guide of the dead and protector of merchants, shepherds, gamblers, liars, and thieves.
+Hermes is known for being a messenger of the gods, guide to the dead and protector of merchants, shepherds, gamblers, liars, and thieves.
 The Caduceus is generally used today as a symbol of commerce.

-The symbol on the right is the Rod of Asclepius is a rod with one snake wrapped around it.
+The symbol to the right is the Rod of Asclepius.
+It is a rod with one snake wrapped around it.
 It is the symbol for the ancient Greek god Asclepius, known as a god of medicine.
 It is used today as a symbol for the medical profession.

 There are many articles where historians and professionals delve into this issue.
 Almost all of them say the US Medical Corps are using the wrong symbol.
 Here’s a few to get you started:

 - Finn, R., Orlans,D. A., Davenport, G. (1999).
 A much misunderstood caduceus and the case for an aesculapion.
 The Lancet, 353 (9168), 1978. http://dx.doi.org/10.1016/S0140-6736(05)77199-3